Our website uses cookies to enhance your browsing experience.

 PVS-Studio analyzers use the AST program representation to search for potential defects by pattern-based analysis.
 It's a category of relatively simple diagnostic rules.
 To decide whether the code is dangerous, these rules compare the constructions in the code with predefined templates of potential errors.

-Note that the template search is a more efficient technology than regular expressions.
+Note that the template search is a more advanced and efficient technology than regular expressions.
 Regular expressions are actually not suitable to build an effective static analyzer, for many reasons.
 We can explain this with a simple example.
 Let's say you need to find typos when the expression is compared with itself.
 For the simplest cases, you can use regular expressions:

 if (A + B == A + B)